taddeus/webbasics/README.txt

 ----------
 Unit tests
 ----------
-Unit tests are in the 'tests/' directory.
+Unit tests are located in the 'tests/' directory.
 PHPUnit is used to run tests.
 The PHP extension Xdebug needs to be installed in order to generate a code coverage report.
 To run all unit tests, simply run 'phpunit' in the root directory.

 -------------
 Documentation
 -------------
-PhpDocumentor can be used to generate documentation in the 'docs/' directory.
+PhpDocumentor can be used to generate documentation in the 'build/docs/' directory.
 Just run 'phpdoc' in the root directory.